raspibolt/raspibolt/guide/bonus/bitcoin/Samourai Dojo.md

 ### Create the dojo user

-* Create the user "dojo" and add him to the group “bitcoin” as well.
+* Create the user "dojo" and add him to the group “bitcoin” as well

 ```sh
 $ sudo adduser --disabled-password --gecos "" dojo